 You don’t need to prepare too much.
 I’d advise bringing along layered clothing (British weather is not the best), ideally something wind proof, and cash for tips or any other extras.

-Do I Need To Take A Tour To See Stonehenge and Bath?
+Do I Need To Take A Tour To See Stonehenge from London?

 If you read my site a lot, you’ll know that I’m a big fan of independent travel, and I’ve put together a detailed two-week self-guided itinerary of the UK that actually includes Stonehenge, Bath and the Cotswolds.